Uncertainty Propagation in Ordinary Differential Equations

 Vector uncertainty

 The previous simple approach ignores the covariances between variables.
-Even if we tract covariances linearly in the same fashion ($Measurements.jl$), the approach will suffer from a loss of precision under non-linearity.
+Even if we trac covariances linearly in the same fashion ($Measurements.jl$), the approach will suffer from a loss of precision under non-linearity.

-- The linearization-based approach propogates through the non-linearity only the mean and models its neighborhood by a plane.
+- The linearization-based approach propagates through the non-linearity only the mean and models its neighborhood by a plane.

 - Propagating all samples is too expensive